GLOCAL: M.A. IN COMMUNITY DEVELOPMENT

 GLOCAL is the only academic program in Israel that trains young professionals for employment as community development workers in Israel or the developing world.
 The interdisciplinary 18-month M.A. program includes Israeli students studying together with students from Africa, Asia, and Latin America.

 The program translates academic research into practical understanding.
-An integral part GLOCAL is the internship, which serves to supplement each student’s academic learning with a grounded, local experience and solid professional guidance.
+An integral part of GLOCAL is the internship, which serves to supplement each student’s academic learning with a grounded, local experience and solid professional guidance.
 The full-time, four-month internships include hands-on development work where students gain the skills, knowledge, and experience needed to help improve the lives of people in disadvantaged communities.

 In addition, GLOCAL encourages alumni to be involved in international and community development by initiating independent projects.
 The goal is to stimulate initiatives that will allow alumni to explore new directions in international and community development and will allow for project evaluation, feasibility research, needs assessment, and training-related participation, all under the guidance and support of GLOCAL professionals.